StateFlagsExplained.com

 Montana’s motto emphasizes mining heritage.

-Word ‘MONTANA’ was added in 1981 for identification.
+The word ‘MONTANA’ was added in 1981 for identification.

 State Information